-- 54.-(1) A trademark has the status of registered-past expiry date if- - (a) the trademark's registration expiry date, referred to in section 53, has passed; but - (b) the trademark has not yet been removed from the register. - (2) While the trademark's status is registered-past expiry date, the trademark- - (a) is not a registered trademark for the purposes of Part 4; but - (b) is a registered trademark for all other purposes. - (3) If the trademark's registration is renewed before it is removed from the register under section 53(6)- - (a) the renewed registration takes effect from the expiry date (see section 53(1)); and - (b) the trademark is taken to have remained a registered trademark for all purposes from that date as if its status had not changed.
+55.-(1) A trademark has the status of registered-past expiry date if -

+- (a) the trademark's registration expiry date, referred to in section 54, has passed; but - (b) the trademark has not yet been removed from the register.

+(2) While the trademark's status is registered-past expiry date, the trademark-

+- (a) is not a registered trademark for the purposes of Part 4; but - (b) is a registered trademark for all other purposes.

+(3) If the trademark's registration is renewed before it is removed from the register under section 54(6)-

+- (a) the renewed registration takes effect from the expiry date; and - (b) the trademark is taken to have remained a registered trademark for all purposes from that date as if its status had not changed.